 Abnormal menstrual cycles can be a complicated issue to fix, since women’s hormones (and men’s, too) are impacted by a number of different factors and bodily systems.
 According to a 2011 report about absent periods published in the Journal of Clinical Endocrinology and Metabolism, frequently missed periods over an extended period of time is a relatively common condition that is present in up to 5 percent of adult women at any time.
-Meanwhile, many more women experience irregular periods on and off.
+Meanwhile, many more women experience irregular periods on and off throughout their reproductive years.

-The hypothalamus and brain, pituitary, ovarian, adrenal and thyroid glands all help regulate menstruation and balance hormones naturally, so it’s important to pay attention to widespread lifestyle habits that can be negatively affecting hormonal levels.
+The hypothalamus in the brain, pituitary, ovarian, adrenal and thyroid glands all help regulate menstruation and balance hormones naturally, so it’s important to pay attention to widespread lifestyle habits that can be negatively affecting hormonal levels.

 The Dangers of Irregular Periods and Missing Your Period

 In women with a regular cycle, normal ovary functioning releases one egg about every 25–28 days.
 Although the average time between periods varies depending on the woman, especially during puberty and the perimenopause periods, most women will have their periods once monthly when they’re in good health.

 When a woman stops getting her period – which is called “amenorrhea” – it’s a solid indication that something isn’t right.
 Primary amenorrhea is when a young woman never got her period to begin with during puberty, while secondary amenorrhea is when a woman has had her period in the past but stops getting her monthly period for three or more months.